nathan-fiscaletti/coattail/README.md

 # Getting started

 This quick guide will walk you through creating your first Coattail instance and initializing it for first time use.
-It includes creating the Coattail instance, running it's database Migrations and starting it's core service.
+It includes creating the Coattail instance and starting it's core service.

 ## Initializing a Coattail Instance